 The Credit Risks borne by Athora Belgium are managed in many concurrent ways.
-One of the main risk mitigation techniques used by Athora Belgium consists in a sound Assets & Liabilities Management process, fully embedded in the decision-making process of the Company.
+One of the main risk mitigation techniques used by Athora Belgium consists in a sound Assets & Liabilities Management process, fully embedded in the decision-making process of the Company and a well-diversified investment portfolio.
 The aim is not just to eliminate the risk but to define an optimal risk-return profile satisfying the return target and the Risk Appetite of Athora Belgium over the Integrated Management Plan horizon.